Mila Rechcigl

-Miloslav Rechcigl is a Czech-American biochemist, nutritionist, cancer researcher, writer, editor, historian, bibliographer, and genealogist.
-He was one of the founders of the Czechoslovak Society of Arts and Sciences and served as its long-time president.
+Miloslav "Mila" Rechcigl Jr. (born 30 July 1930) is a Czech-American biochemist, nutritionist, cancer researcher, writer, editor, historian, bibliographer, and genealogist.
+He is a founding member of the Czechoslovak Society of Arts and Sciences and served as its president from 1974 to 1978 and from 1994 to 2006.

-Biography
+Early life

 Rechcigl was born on 30 July 1930 in Mladá Boleslav, Czechoslovakia.
-His father, Miloslav Rechcigl, Sr., was a politician in the pre-World War II Czechoslovakia, serving as the youngest member of the Czechoslovak Parliament and as a president of the Millers Association of Bohemia and Moravia.
-After the communist takeover, Rechcigl left the country and immigrated to the United States in 1950, becoming a naturalized citizen in 1955.
-He studied at Cornell University from 1951 to 1958, earning B.S., M.N.S., and PhD degrees, with a focus on biochemistry, nutrition, physiology and food science.
+His father, Miloslav Rechcigl Sr., was a politician in pre-World War II Czechoslovakia, serving as the youngest member of the Czechoslovak Parliament and president of the Millers Association of Bohemia and Moravia.
+After the communist takeover in 1948, Rechcigl left the country, immigrated to the United States in 1950, and became a naturalized citizen in 1955.
+He studied at Cornell University from 1951 to 1958, earning BS, MSN, and PhD degrees, with a focus on biochemistry, nutrition, physiology, and food science.

+Career

 He spent two years conducting research at the National Institutes of Health in Bethesda, Maryland, as a Postdoctoral Research Fellow.
 Subsequently, he was appointed as research biochemist to the staff of the Laboratory of Biochemistry at the National Cancer Institute.
-During 1968–1969 he participated in a one-year USPHS executive training program in health administration, research management, grants administration, and science policy.
+During 1968–1969, he participated in a one-year USPHS executive training program in health administration, research management, grants administration, and science policy.

 He was subsequently appointed Special Assistant for Nutrition and Health in the Health Services and Mental Health Administration.
-In 1970, he joined the U.S. Agency for International Development, then part of the U.S. Department of State, as a nutrition advisor and later became responsible for managing its research program.
+In 1970, he joined the U.S. Agency for International Development, which was then part of the U.S. Department of State, as a nutrition advisor and later became responsible for managing its research program.